The photo at the top of this page shows Penny at Grunau Regatta in 1962. © Sportverlag Gunther Rowell.

 Further coaching appointments

-She was appointed Director of International Rowing in 1986, with responsibility for management and finance as well as the selection and all performance aspects of all squads, which she did until 1990 when she took what she describes as a “sideways move” back into coach education as Principle National Coach.
+She was appointed Director of International Rowing in 1986, with responsibility for management and finance as well as the selection and all performance aspects of all squads, which she did until 1990 when she was moved back into coach education as Principle National Coach, a change she ‘was told was a ‘sideways’ move although this was an interpretations she didn’t at all share.

 After 20 years at the ARA and, in her own words, “burnt out” by the volume and stress of work, she left in 1994 to become the Chief Coach/Development Coach for Oxford University Boat Club.
 In 1997 she went to work for Sport England where she remained until she retired in 2002 at the early age of 60.